sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/STYLE_GUIDE.md

 # Style Guide

 The first thing I want to mention is the naming convention.
 These files are all named very artificially.
 I did this so that I could find groups of similar functions easier.
-These rules are short and straightforward to keep them easy to be adhered to Note: some naming convention documents are 30+ pages long.
+These rules are short and straightforward to keep them accessible to be adhered to Note: some naming convention documents are 30+ pages long.
 For this forum, I want to keep it simple.
 You can follow (or not) if you like.
 Be aware of some of the tools I have developed from the naming convention.

 ## The Naming Conventions

 - Module names are snake case
 - Signal names a snake case
-- Parameter names are all caps
+- Parameter names are in all caps
-- Input ports all begin with i_or iw_.
-It is assumed all inputs come directly from flops.
-In the rare cases where that does not occur, the iw_ signifier is used (w meaning wire.)
+- Input ports all begin with i_signal or iw_signal. i_signal derives from a flop; iw_signal derives from a wire.
-- Output ports all begin with o or ow_.
-It is assumed all outputs come directly from flops.
-In the rare cases where that does not occur, the ow_ signifier is used (w meaning wire.)
+- Output ports all begin with o_signal or ow_signal. o_signal derives from a flop; ow_signal derives from a wire.
 - All register signals (flops) start with r_.
 - All wire signals start with w_.
 Note: I was not going to have a strict naming convention.
 I started exploring automation to create wavedrom diagrams from the existing vcd and gktw files.
-I want to put a phase of 0.2 on flopped signals (representing tCO), and 0.8 on wire signals to show artificially significant propagation delays.
-Without the naming convention, none of this can be automated by someone working on a side project like this.
+I want to put a phase of 0.2 on flopped signals (representing tCO) and 0.8 on wire signals to show artificially significant propagation delays.
+Without the naming convention and automation, none of this is possible for someone working on a side project like this.

----Here is an example fifo using always_ff and always_comb
+---Here is an example of a FIFO using always_ff and always_comb

 ```verilog
 module fifo_async #(
     parameter int DATA_WIDTH = 8,
     parameter int DEPTH = 16,